+1-888-360-0001 8:00AM to 6:00PM EST

 Acute Kidney Injury (AKI)

-This form of kidney disease takes on a rapid outline: Serum creatinine increases by 0.3% within the first 48 hours of the event, Blood Urea Nitrogen (BUN) also increases, and the Glomerular Filtration Rate (GFR) rapidly decreases within hours to days.
+This form of kidney disease takes on a quick outline: Serum creatinine increases by 0.3% within the first 48 hours of the event, Blood Urea Nitrogen (BUN) also increases, and the Glomerular Filtration Rate (GFR) rapidly decreases within hours to days.

 Chronic Kidney Disease (CKD)